nickg047/CSVx/README.md

 Headers must be provided as a string of comma separated values

 csvstrpr will then listen for input from stdin

+### CSV ROW/LINE STRIPPER
+Removes rows from csv output

+Usage:
+`rowstrpr [FLAGS] [INDEXESu]`

+Flags:
+--help    : Prints version and usage info
+--include : Include only the specified rows in output

+Indicies must be provided as a string of comma separated values

+rowstrpr will then listen for input from stdin

+### CSV PRINTER
+Prints csv data in a formatted table

+Usage:
+`csvprinter`

+csvprinter will then listen for input from stdin